rashelrr/gs-summit-group-26/README.md

+# About
-Project for Goldman Sachs Engineering Possibilities Summit:
+Program: Goldman Sachs Engineering Possibilities Summit

-Allows users to predict investment allocations over 10 years given an investment of $10k
+Allows users to predict investment allocations over 10 years given an investment of $10k.